tewidis/CTP/markdown/top_down_parsing.md

     * If A is start symbol, then $ is in Follow(A)
     * If there is a production rule B -> a A B', then Follow(A) contains First(B') - {e}
-    * If there is a production fule B -> a A B' and B' is nullable, then Follow(A) contains Follow(B)
+    * If there is a production rule B -> a A B' and B' is nullable, then Follow(A) contains Follow(B)
     * Notes:
         - $ is needed to indicate end of string